mylesbuckley/mylesbuckley.github.io/_posts/2022-10-16-Learn-Languages-While-You-Watch-Movies-and-TV.md

 ```

 ## Changing between the two versions of the movie was noticeable because the background music was different for each.
 This was fixed by using spleeter to separate the vocals (i.e. people speaking) from the background (explosions, music, chewing sounds etc).
-Then the vocals for the english track were overlaid onto the background audio track for the Chinese.
-This eliminated this problem with the switching, although it did introduce an occasional distortion, which is why it was applied to the English track and not the Chinese track, as my brain deals much better with distortions to English than it does with distortions to Chinese.
+Then the vocals for the english track were overlaid onto the background audio track for the Mandarin.
+This eliminated this problem with the switching, although it did introduce an occasional distortion, which is why it was applied to the English track and not the Mandarin track, as my brain deals much better with distortions to English than it does with distortions to Mandarin.
 ```csharp
 sh.RunCommandWithZsh
 (